chadkluck/demo-api-games/README.md

 You can see an example of the application at https://api.chadkluck.net/games

+If you would like some example JavaScript code that uses this API see github.com/chadkluck/js-template

 That's it!
 And that's all it does!
 Use it to start your own project or start from scratch by using github.com/chadkluck/php-project-framework